opensafely-core/ehrql/docs/index.md

 ehrQL allows researchers to access data sources from primary and secondary care, as well as from organisations such as the Office for National Statistics (ONS).

-!!! info "Why did we create a new query language for healthcare research?
-Read more in [this blog post](https://www.bennett.ox.ac.uk/blog/2023/09/why-ehrql/)."
+Why did we create a new query language?
+You can find out about ehrQL's [philosophy and design goals](https://www.bennett.ox.ac.uk/blog/2023/09/why-ehrql/) on the Bennett Institute blog.

 ## ehrQL's documentation